UPPMAX/uppmax_intro_cases/docs/linux.md

   - Always have a space after the program name.
   - Don’t add spaces within file names.
 - Check that you are in the right place in the file system.
 - File permissions.
-Check that the right read,write and execute permission are set.
+Check that the right read, write and execute permission are set.
+See next session.
 ```